-Bilston Street Dental Practice is in Sedgley, West Midlands and provides NHS and private dental care and treatment for adults and children.
+Park Avenue Dental Care is in Willesden Green, in the London Borough of Brent, and provides NHS and private dental care and treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.
-The practice has made reasonable adjustments to support patients with additional needs.
+Car parking spaces are available near the practice.
+The practice has made reasonable adjustments to support patients with additional needs, including an accessible patient toilet.

-The dental team includes three dentists, five dental nurses, and two dental nurses also carry out receptionist duties.
-The practice has three treatment rooms.
+The dental team includes two principal dentists, four associate dentists, six trainee dental nurses, three qualified dental nurses, two dental hygienists and one receptionist.
+They are supported by a practice manager.
+The practice has seven treatment rooms.

-During the inspection we spoke with one dentist, two dental nurses, one receptionist and the practice manager.
+During the inspection we spoke with the two principal dentists, two dental nurses and two trainee dental nurses.
 We looked at practice policies and procedures and other records about how the service is managed.